Siege of Naarden (1813–1814): Aftermath

-Although the siege of Naarden was strategically not highly relevant, the victory was of significant importance to Willem I. He needed to prove that the Sovereign Principality of the United Netherlands was capable of surviving on its own since the superpowers where redrawing European borders.
-At the end, the Kingdom of the Netherlands was allowed to exist (an alternative was to add it to the English Empire or the Prussian territories) and needed to function as a bufferstate.
+Although the siege of Naarden was strategically not highly relevant, the victory was of significant importance to William I. He needed to demonstrate that the Sovereign Principality of the United Netherlands was capable of surviving on its own as the great powers where redrawing Europe's borders.
+In the end, the Kingdom of the Netherlands was granted sovereignty (as opposed to becoming part of the British Empire or the Kingdom of Prussia), and tasked to function as a buffer state.

-In the short term however, Napoleon escaped from his imprisonment on Elba and returned to France.
+In the short term, however, Napoleon escaped from his imprisonment on Elba and returned to France.
 This resulted in the battle of Waterloo in June 1815.